Inside: A handy, free printable reading log.

 As a teacher I loved working with children learning to read.
 It was so exciting to see them master all of the individual parts of the puzzle and then to watch them come together until suddenly they were in a place where they could read!
-And now as a mother supporting my own child as she learns to read, it is truly fascinating.
+And now as a mother supporting my own children as they learns to read, it continues to be a truly fascinating process.

 For every 20 books that are added to her list Immy receives a book related surprise.
 This might be a new book that she has been wanting to read or a trip to the bookshop to choose a book herself.

 Other reward ideas include everything from a visit to the local library (ours sometimes hosts pj reading parties!), attending a book related event or even going to see a show, exhibition or performance related to a children’s book.

 Of course, this printable reading log can also be used to track vacation or holiday reading, inviting your child to record and rate each book they read.
 The reading log pages are available to download and print below.

 Printable Reading Log.
 This will open a 2 page PDF document.
 Download or save the PDF to your own computer.
 Open the PDF and print the page you require.
 When printing, select “Fit to printable area” (or similar) to ensure the page fits with your printer type and local paper size (these have been created at A4 size).

 Having trouble accessing or downloading the file?
 Please try a different internet browser.